 A new art gallery and performance space in inner-Sydney

-Phoenix is a multifaceted building with a performance space in one half and a private art gallery in the other, with the two halves connected by a central garden.
+Phoenix Central Park is a multifaceted building with a performance space in one half and a private art gallery in the other, with the two halves connected by a central garden.
 As each half of the structure had its own architect, co-ordination between TTW engineers, the architects, and the builder was critical to the success of the project.

 The five storeys concrete frame was built with several inclined walls, including large voids creating complicated load paths through the structure.
 Engineered with complex curves across the street frontage and through the centre of the building, its envelope is clad with custom handmade bricks.
 They incorporate impressive 8m high double circular windows, which sits in a compound curved wall framed in structural steel.